 Language and Literacy Project

-A specialized clinic setting operates during the summer focusing on language and literacy with elementary school aged children.
+This specialized clinic setting operates during the summer focusing on language and literacy development in elementary school aged children.
 Six weeks of fun filled activities focus on intensive reading and writing experiences, in both individual and group settings.
 Major emphasis is placed on skills and strategies which utilize the entire language system to develop comprehension and meaning while reading and writing.

 Specialized individual and group services are provided during the fall and spring semesters for individuals with aphasia resulting from a stroke or brain injury.
 It includes family education, individual sessions and group treatment for conversation and reading.

-During the summer semester, an intensive program of individual and group treatment known as the Summer Aphasia Project focusing on daily life application opportunities meets three times per week.
+During the summer semester the Summer Aphasia Group focuses on daily life application opportunities.
+The group meets three times per week for group and individual interactions.
 Functional communication for conversation, reading for life skills and enjoyment, and internet based communication are addressed.

 An Aphasia Support Group meets the first Thursday of each month at 8:30 a.m. in affiliation with the Aphasia Center of Acadiana.